 Topic Prevalence and Citation Impact

 Figure 4 illustrates the relationship between topic prevalence and average citation impact, with the bubble size indicating the number of articles where each topic is prominent (>10% topic proportion).
 The figure illustrates that the most frequently studied topics are not necessarily the most highly cited.
-The most impactful topics, in terms of average citations, are job insecurity, engagement, and proactive behaviours, and work identity and temporary and precious work, the latter of which is the smallest topic in the dataset.
+The most impactful topics, in terms of average citations, are job insecurity, engagement, and proactive behaviours (topic 3), and work identity and temporary and precious work (topic 2), the latter of which is the smallest topic in the dataset.
+The variables in Figure 4, citations and volume of publications per topic, are both lag indicators and therefore should be interpreted in concert with Figure 1, which shows how topic proportions have changed over time.

 INSERT FIGURE 4 HERE